sovannytaylor/ANA_002593_LDLR_Dynasore-HTS/README.md

 - input/output paths
 - metadata keys (peptide, treatment, media, rep, etc.)
 - fluorescence channel names
-- make sure the header is line 143, if your column is on a different line then need to hard code that change
+- make sure the header is line 0, if your column is on a different line then need to hard code that change (was 142 for some reason once when I exported)

 ---